racktivity/ext-pylabs-core/extensions/api_generator/templates/Spaces/IDE/Home.md

 - Double click file to open it in the editor space.
 - Right Click a file, or a directory for more options.

+To work fullscreen, Click the expand-button on the top-right of the tab bar

 <div class="small">
     <form>
         <span>Font size:</span>